 Companies like Amazon and Netflix are success stories because they were early adopters of behavioral analysis.
 Because of this, they could provide more personalized, relevant experiences to their customers.

-But that doesn’t mean it’s a strategy reserved only for big tech.
+But that doesn’t mean it’s a strategy reserved only for big tech with robust data science teams.

-With artificial intelligence and machine learning infusing everything from our websites to our toasters, collecting and using behavioral data is now an achievable (and inexpensive) goal for companies of all sizes, in all sectors.
+With artificial intelligence and machine learning infusing everything from our websites to our toasters, investing in an analytics tool for data collection and behavioral insights can help make delivering a personalized experience an achievable (and inexpensive) goal for companies of all sizes, in all sectors.

 Meaning you, too, can get started learning what your customers’ “the usual” is and deliver it more quickly each time.
 How?
 We’ll discuss that in our next article in this series, 5 Tips for Using Behavioral Data to Achieve Relevance.